Household Needles or Sharps Collections

 People exposed to sharps face not only the risk of a painful stick, but also the risk of contracting a life-altering disease such as HIV/AIDS or Hepatitis B or C. All needle-stick injuries are treated as if the needle were infected with a disease.
 Victims of sharps-related injuries face the cost of post-injury testing, disease prevention measures, and counseling, even if no infection or disease was spread.

-Due to the hazards that unsafe disposal practices present, many solid waste management districts, health departments and communities are choosing to offer safe disposal options to sharps users.
+Due to the hazards that unsafe disposal practices present, many solid waste management districts, health departments, pharmacies, and community municipal departments are choosing to offer safe disposal options to sharps users.
+Additionally, SafeNeedleDisposal.org provides a one-stop shop for people to learn how to safely dispose of used sharps wherever they are.